Halloween is the best — but there are some safety risks that parents and caregivers should be aware of.

-In the past, there has been a temptation for athletes to just “play through the pain,” but as we have learned, concussions are serious injuries and must be treated appropriately to decrease the risk of long-term effects.
+In the past, there has been a temptation for athletes to just “play through the pain."
+But as we now know, concussions are serious injuries and must be treated appropriately to decrease the risk of long-term effects.
 This is especially true for children, whose developing brains may be more vulnerable to injury.

 Unlike the pros, young athletes participating in sports often do not have the benefit of trained medical personnel on the sidelines to look for and evaluate head injuries.
 Because of this, parents and coaches should be aware of what symptoms to watch for to help determine when a bump on the head may actually be something more serious.